Your bucket list guide to travel in Indonesia

 If Spain is in your sights this summer, add some zing to your trip by timing it with one of these distinctly Spanish summer festivals.
 From tomato-flinging and wine-soaking to watching a flurry of mystical creatures, a tour of Spain which includes its famed cultural fiestas is one way to make your trip particularly memorable.
-Here are our favorite street parties in Spain…
+Here the best summer celebrations in Spain!

 If you’ve ever dreamt of wine by the bucketload, Haro Wine Festival is the event for you.
 Each June 29th in Haro, La Rioja, the Batalla del Vino (Battle of Wine) commences.
 Just like La Tomatina but more grape-based, thousands of people take to the streets and soak each other with wine-filled buckets, water pistols, jugs, or whatever wine vessel they can carry.
 The mass soaking commemorates a 13th-century dispute between Haro and the surrounding towns, over which vineyard territories were whose.
 Legend has it, the townspeople engaged in a light-hearted wine drenching to settle the debate (though it’s hard to imagine that working today).
 If you’re visiting at this time, rest assured it’s not all wine wars; revelers gather in the town square afterwards for live music and dancing, so you can relax, simply sip wine, and take a breather.